 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.

-A pelican soars above a waterway at NASA's Kennedy Space Center in Florida on Jan.
-11, 2021.
+Two American bald eagles are perched in a nest atop a pole at NASA's Kennedy Space Center in Florida.
 The center shares a border with the Merritt Island National Wildlife Refuge.
-More than 330 native and migratory bird species, along with 25 mammal, 117 fish, and 65 amphibian and reptile species call Kennedy and the wildlife refuge home.
+More than 330 native and migratory bird species, 25 mammals, 117 fishes and 65 amphibians and reptiles call Kennedy and the wildlife refuge home.

 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.

-An osprey soars above NASA's Kennedy Space Center in Florida.
+A Florida Scrub-Jay perches on the back of a white-tailed deer in the woods at NASA’s Kennedy Space Center in Florida on June 15, 2021.
+The Florida Scrub-Jay is one of the species of scrub-jay native to North America.
 The center shares a border with the Merritt Island National Wildlife Refuge.
-More than 330 native and migratory bird species, 25 mammal, 117 fish and 65 amphibian and reptile species call Kennedy and the wildlife refuge home.
+More than 330 native and migratory bird species, along with 25 mammal, 117 fish, and 65 amphibian and reptile species call Kennedy and the wildlife refuge home.

 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.

-A wild pig is spotted with its prey on a roadway at NASA's Kennedy Space Center in Florida on Jan.
-11, 2021.
-The center shares a border with the Merritt Island National Wildlife Refuge.
-More than 330 native and migratory bird species, 25 mammal, 117 fish and 65 amphibian and reptile species call Kennedy and the wildlife refuge home.
+A baby alligator is in view in a waterway at NASA’s Kennedy Space Center in Florida on March 9, 2023.
+The center shares a boundary with the Merritt Island National Wildlife Refuge.
+The refuge is home to more than 65 amphibian and reptile species, along with 330 native and migratory bird species, 25 mammal and 117 fish species.

 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.